 Disagree with Stone’s assessment of the nation if you will, but consider this.
 What happens to any politician who dares call for a peaceful resolution to a problem with another nation?
 He is called a “pacifist,” “weak,” or worst still, “Neville Chamberlain.”
 Why?

-Why would Americans claim to love peace then when a leader seeks peace, turn on him in anger?
+Why would Americans claim to love peace, but when a leader seeks peace, then turn on him in anger?
 The simple answer is, we don’t really want peace.
 Why not?

 Seeking a Peaceful Answer is Hard; Violence is Easy

 The answer lay in human nature.
 We all tend to lean towards the path of least resistance.
 In dealing with others, a peaceful solution requires time and mental energy.
 Violence is easy.
 Violence settles matters quickly.
 Brush off the hands and move on.
 Might makes right.
 It’s a Dog eat Dog world anyway, right?

 Back to our children.

 The whole reason we have to teach them to keep their hands to themselves, to choose a peaceful solution over aggression, is because the natural way is violence.
 It is based on that animal part of our brain which takes the easy way to a solution.
 This is why Jesus stated the words above to his followers and why wise men and gurus throughout history have noted the same.
 All these recognized that our base human nature leans toward violent means of conflict resolution.